Cobrah: 2017–2019: Early career and Icon

-2020–2022
+2020–2022: Cobrah

 She released the single "Debut" in 2020, which was followed by critical acclaim.
-Paper called it "no exception" and did an interview with her prior to release.
-She released her self-titled EP on her label GAGBALL on May 21, 2021.
+Paper praised Cobrah's style as "intense and visceral" and did an interview with her prior to release.
+She released her self-titled EP on her label GAGBALL on 21 May 2021.
 She followed up the release of Cobrah with the "Good PusS" remix, featuring Cupcakke.
 Cobrah was included on the 2022 edition of NMEs essential new artists for the year.

-2023–present: Succubus and world tour
+2023–2024: Succubus and world tour

 In 2023, she gave her distribution rights to Atlantic Records and released "Suck" in June 2023, her first single with them.
-On August 11, the second single, "Manic", was released and a third, "Feminine Energy", was released on September 8 alongside the announcement of her third EP, Succubus, which was released on October 13.
+On 11 August, the second single, "Manic", was released and a third, "Feminine Energy", was released on 8 September alongside the announcement of her third EP, Succubus, which was released on 13 October.
 Succubus then won best Electro/Dance album of the year at the 2024 Swedish Grammis.

-On 12 October, Cobrah announced a 14-date tour for 2024 across North America starting on February 22 in Vancouver and ending on March 19 in Atlanta.
+On 12 October, Cobrah announced a 14-date tour for 2024 across North America starting on 22 February in Vancouver and ending on 19 March in Atlanta.
 Later on, she also extended the tour across Europe after performing at two Australian headline shows and four festivals.

 In 2024, her 2022 single "Brand New Bitch" was used as a theme, and in the marketing and trailers, for Yorgos Lanthimos' film Kinds of Kindness.
 In the film, the song appears in a scene where the lead actress Emma Stone dances energetically to the song.

+2025–present: Torn

+On 29 October 2025, Cobrah released the single "Torn", which would later become the lead single from her debut album of the same name.
+On 29 January 2026, Cobrah announced the album for a 6 March 2026 release.
+The second single, "Hush", was released the same day.
+The third single, "Dog", was released on 2 March 2026.
+The music video accompanied the album release on 6 March.
+The "Torn Tour" was announced on 2 February 2026.